CP-lands/Codeforces/README.md

 # codeforce
-This is my own codes when taking online contests on codeforces.com
+This is my own codes from taking online contests at codeforces.com